How To Start A Business In Indiana

 How much does it cost to start an LLC in Indiana?

-The cost to start an LLC in Indiana is $95 to file the Articles of Organization with the Indiana Secretary of State.
+The filing fee for starting an LLC in Indiana is $95, which is the cost to file the Articles of Organization with the Indiana Secretary of State.

 What licenses do I need to start a business in Indiana?